1541IDE

 Formatting a "disk" is done by formatting track by track.
 The only thing I had to do is replacing the routine that takes care of formatting a track.
 FYI: The original routine starts at $FB0C and ends at $FD8B.

-This one costed me some sweat.
+This one made me sweat.
 The problem is that stepping the head is not one routine.
 It involves turning the motor on and checking how much tracks are going to be skipped.
 And if this number is large enough, the drive goes to fast stepping mode.

 Then I reasoned that when I know the number of steps, the direction and the starting track, I could calculate the destination.